About Oral History Western Australia

 OHWA is governed by a management committee elected at the annual general meeting.
 The committee comprises office holders and ordinary committee members.

-Vice President: Tracy Willet
+President: Tracy Willet

 Secretary: Lynn O’Hara